Biography of Enid Blyton - Author of Children's Books

 Froebel Based Teacher Training

 Enid enrolled in Guildhall School of Music in 1916.
-She was a talented in music and her family believed that she was going to become a musician.
+She was talented in music, and her family believed that she was going to become a musician.
 Enid Blyton did not want to become a musician.
 She felt that practicing playing the piano was a waste of time.
-She felt that she could spend the practice time in writing.
+She thought that she could spend the practice time in writing.

 On September 16th, she started on a Froebel’s teacher training course at Ipswich High School.
-It was during this time that the relationship with her mother had completely soured, and she distanced herself from her entire family except her father.
+It was during this time that the relationship with her mother had soured entirely, and she distanced herself from her entire family except for her father.
 She used to visit her father in his office in London.

 Enid Blyton's Initial Publications

 Many of her stories and articles were published in periodicals in the year 1920.